A Unified Algorithmic Framework for Dynamic Assortment Optimization under MNL Choice

-Then the problem becomes a fractional knapsack problem, with an additional requirement that assortments must be selected sequentially.
-The total capacity is $z$, and the weight of each assortment is $t_{mq}'$.
-For a fractional knapsack problem, it is well-known that the optimal solution is achieved by selecting items in descending order of their value-to-weight ratio.
-Additionally, we show that for each $m$, assortments appearing earlier have lower expected revenue, as shown in Lemma \ref{lem:bin}.
-For instance, $R(S_{22}) \leq R(S_{23})$.
-Thus, by selecting assortments in ascending order of prices, we automatically select assortments in the same sequence as they appear in the fluid process.
-Therefore, the problem can be solved as a standard fractional knapsack problem, which is solved in Line 6 to Line 10 in Algorithm \ref{alg:cdlp-multi-type}.
-Therefore, Algorithm Calculate Benefit($\tau$, $T$, $\matc$, $z$, $i$) outputs the optimal solution for $\max_{|\matz|_1=z} \hat{f}(\matc+\matz)-\hat{f}(\matc)$.
+The problem can be reformulated as a fractional knapsack problem where the total knapsack capacity is $z$, and each assortment $S_{kq}$ is treated as an item with weight $t_{kq}'$.
+For a fractional knapsack problem, the optimal solution is achieved by selecting items in descending order of their value-to-weight ratio.
+Additionally, we show that for each customer type $k$, assortments appearing earlier have higher expected revenue (Lemma \ref{lem:bin}).
+For instance, $R(S_{22}) \geq r(S_{23})$.
+Consequently, Calculate Benefit Algorithm solves this problem while adhering to the sequential constraints imposed by the fluid process.

-(ii) is straightforward as $R(S_{s_k})$ increases as $k$ increases, since $S_{s_k}$ is sorted in the descending order of prices.
-Thus, from Line 8 in the algorithm, the $y(z)$ is a concave piecewise-linear function in $z$. \Halmos \endproof

-\textbf{Time Complexity Analysis.} We first analyze the Calculate Benefit algorithm.
-In Line 3, we run the Sequencing algorithm, which takes $O(mn)$ time.
-Lines 6 to 10 solve the fractional knapsack problem, so the runtime is determined by the sorting time, which is $O(mn\log mn)$, as the size of set $\mathbf{S}$ is at most $mn$.
+To prove (ii), observe that $R(S_{s_k})$ increases as $k$ increases.
+Thus, the unit marginal benefit of additional units decreases with $z$.
+Therefore, if $y(z) \leq z\tau$, then $y(d) \leq d\tau$ for any $d \geq z$, which completes the proof. \Halmos \endproof